 Configuration Monitoring capabilities within SAP Focused Run comprise the application Configuration & Security Analysis (CSA) with Validation, Changes, Search and Store Browser and Configuration & Security Analysis Administration.
 The Administration provides information about the Collector Framework for CSA.

 The capabilities are available after the setup (Single System Integration, SSI) has been done.
 CSA detects and records common technical changes in a managed system.
 A change tracking is performed during upload of the extracted configuration information.

 On managed system side the configuration data is collected and transferred via Simple Diagnostics Agents (SDA) to the SAP Focused Run system.
 There the data is compared with the previous snapshot to identify changes.
-Data is stored in HANA database tables (starting with CCDB_DATA_) comprising the Configuration and Change Database (CCDB).
+The data is stored in HANA database tables (starting with CCDB_DATA_) comprising the Configuration and Change Database (CCDB).
 For the general architecture and data flow of the application see also the below picture.

 Figure: CSA data collection

-The Configuration and Security Analysis (CSA) is launched via the SAP Focused Run launchpad.
-The CSA application provides configuration items and support different views on them:
+Configuration and Security Analysis (CSA) is launched via the SAP Focused Run launchpad.
+The CSA application provides configuration items and supports different views on them: